DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/2-background/related_work.typ

 #import "../../lib/mod.typ": *

-= Related Work #checked <c3:related-work>
+= Related Work   <c3:related-work>
 // works that already utilize satellite imagery i.e. works that use sat images for autonomous navigation

-This brief chapter will present the work in areas most closely related to the work presented in this thesis, namely path-planning and intersection management.
+This brief section will present the work in areas most closely related to the work presented in this thesis, namely path-planning and intersection management.
 Path-planning has been a long-standing area of research in the field of robotics and autonomous navigation, with many algorithms and techniques developed over the years.
 Intersection management is a more recent area of research that focuses on the challenges of managing multiple vehicles at intersections, particularly in urban environments.

-== Path-planning #checked <c3s3.1:path-planning>
+== Path-planning   <c3s3.1:path-planning>
 // Traditional: A*, RRT*, Dijkstra, D*
 // DL for trajectory prediction, imitation learning
 // Map-based vs sensor-based

 Path-planning is the task of having a certain amount of knowledge about the environment and finding a path from a starting point to a goal.
 This task is one of the most fundamental tasks in the field of robotics and autonomous navigation, and has thus a long history of improvement and evolution.

-One of the first algorithms to be used for path-planning is the Dijkstra algorithm from 1959 @dijkstra1959-cg, which is a graph search algorithm that finds the shortest path between nodes in a graph.
+One of the first algorithms to be used for path-planning is Dijkstra's algorithm from 1959 @dijkstra1959-cg, which is a graph search algorithm that finds the shortest path between nodes in a graph.
 The A\* algorithm is another popular algorithm from 1968 that is used for path-planning, and is a combination of Dijkstra's algorithm and a heuristic function that estimates the cost of the cheapest path from a node to the goal node @a-star.
 Some years later, the D\* algorithm was introduced in 1994, which is an incremental search algorithm that finds the shortest path between nodes in a graph, and is an improvement over the A\* algorithm @d-star.
 D\* has since become a very popular algorithm for path-planning in robotics, with improved alternatives like Focused D\* the year after @focused-d-star and D\* Lite from 2005 @d-star-lite proving use in real-world applications.

 The concept of #acrpl("APF") was introduced in 1986 @apf.
 It assumes some repulsive field around obstacles to avoid and a pulling force towards the goal, resulting in autonomous robots navigating towards the goal while avoiding obstacles.
 This method is particularly effective in dynamic environments, where the obstacles are moving.
 It is, however, very prone to local minima and situations where it might get trapped @apf-boo, significantly reducing its effectiveness in complex environments, such as a tight hallway where the robot might fit, but the calculated repulsive force is too great or if it encounters a dead-end or U-shaped obstacle, leading it to loop infinitely.
 Combined with other global path-planning algorithms, it has shown considerable success, especially in the field of swarm robotics @apf-swarm1@apf-swarm2.